BSidesPDX/bsidespdx.org/events/2024/register.md

 <br>
 We are a 501(c)(3) charitable nonprofit.
 We are happy to have you regardless of what you can pay.
 If your employer reimburses you for your conference fees, we recommend the 'Business Recommendation' tier which covers the full cost of the event.

-*Free registration will remain available until September 15th.
+*T-Shirt Purchases and free registration will remain available until October 4th.